petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

-The last line there is going to automatically create dependencies based on the outputs of our `run-sim` stage, which is convenient, since we don't need to iterate over all of our turbulence config names.
+The last line there is going to automatically create dependencies based on the outputs of our `run-sim` stage, saving us the trouble of typing out all of our turbulence model names.

 Now another call to `calkit run` and `calkit save -m "Run pipeline"` will materialize this figure and push it to the repo.